GroundsKeeping Division/Mosquito Info

 Mosquito Control Program

 - Spraying an adulticide to control the adult mosquito population by means of effective ground-based spraying operations.
-It is a “PERMETHRIN” based product and is a widely used in the United States.
+It is a “PERMETHRIN” based product and is widely used in the United States.
 Permethrin comes from the pyrethroid family.
 They are synthetic chemicals that act like natural extracts from the chrysanthemum flower.
-It is widely used not only in public health, but in spot treatment for fleas on domesticated animals, head treatment for lice in humans, agriculture and used by homeowners in gardens.
+It is widely used not only in public health but in spot treatment for fleas on domesticated animals, head treatment for lice in humans, agriculture and used by homeowners in gardens.
 The city switches products occasionally to ensure the mosquitos have not developed a resistance.
 These chemicals are applied by a truck-mounted sprayer at strategic times of day when adult mosquitos are most active.
 (See calendar for your zone schedule.
 See SDS sheets for currently sprayed chemicals BioMist and Mosquito Master.)

 - Eliminating breeding sites on private property by education.
 By educating and encouraging homeowners and businesses to be proactive by surveying their own properties, we can reduce breeding areas for mosquitos.
 Look out for any place that is shaded and usually damp.
 Mosquitos need standing water to breed.